The radio nobody wanted Kaide KK-MP903

 The small speaker does not produce rich sound on radio, nor is there any significant bass response even with good earphones.
 Sound is much better playing MP3 files.

 The display is large and easy to read.
 In radio mode, the band is displayed along with the time and frequency.
 There is also a stereo indicator for FM.
-When the radio is first turned on, a button is pressed, or the tuning wheel turned, the display is illuminated with a pleasant orange glow.
+When the radio is first turned on, a button is pressed, or the tuning wheel turned, the display is illuminated with a pleasant amber glow.
 When the radio is off the radio displays the date and time.
 In MP3 mode, the radio displays the time of day, the track number and the elapsed time played in the current recording.
 It does not play files in the WMA format.

 My only puzzle is how (if possible) to set the AM tuning step to 10 kHz instead of 9.
 I’ve found virtually nothing about this radio on the internet.
 I probably bought it on eBay a dozen years ago.
 One Chinese exporter still sells it for $25 (one presumes it’s legit).